 Budget development begins with the assistance of the Regional Technical Advisory Committee, and is then approved by the Finance Committee and Board of Directors.
-Over the course of the year, the Community Planning Association of Southwest Idaho revised the unified planning work program and budget two times.
+Over the course of the year, the Community Planning Association of Southwest Idaho revised the unified planning work program and budget one time.

-Budget adjustments are completed to incorporate funding and program revisions in order to include planning projects funded under federal grants; to periodically update revenue and expense assumptions; and to incorporate significant changes as a result of timely reviews.
+Budget adjustments are completed to incorporate funding sources, to add carry-over funds from the prior year budget, to update revenue and expense assumptions; and to incorporate significant changes as a result of timely reviews.
 Revisions are presented to the Finance Committee and the Board of Directors for approval.